jeredw/eniac-chess/easm.md

 row 8: 9099999999
 row 9: 0999999999
 ```
-When we send this value on the {a-decode} S output, the nine's complement means all digit lines will be zero, except for the selected one.
+When we send this value on the `{a-decode}.S` output, the nine's complement means all digit lines will be zero, except for the selected one.
 These digit lines can then trigger ten different programs on ten different accumulators.
 Extending this scheme to 15 accumulators requires only a conditional to distinguish 0-9 from 10-14.
 The same low-digit lookup happens, but the result is stored to and sent from two different accumulators wired to two different sets of programs.
-In chessvm these are called {a-memcyc09} and {a-memcyc1014}.
+In chessvm these are called `{a-memcyc09}` and `{a-memcyc1014}`.

 In principle, load and store could use two different programs on each addressable accumulator, one which sends and one which receives.
-But because storing a value requires clearing first, and connecting the S digit lines to program lines requires a dummy program, this would use up five scarce programs on each accumulator.
-Instead we combine load and store into a single program, the memory cycle.
+But because storing a value requires clearing first, and connecting the `S` digit lines to program lines requires a dummy program, this would use up five scarce programs on each accumulator.
+Instead we combine load and store into a single three step sequence, the memory cycle.

 ```
 # Accumulator memory cycle: sends, clears, and recieves
 defmacro memcycle x